 Of course, with some 34,000 species listed in the CITES Appendices, international trade in many other forest plants and animals is also regulated by the Convention.

 The conservation and sustainable use of the world’s forests can only be achieved with the active cooperation of all those that hold a stake in their management.
 At the global level, CITES is therefore working in close collaboration with key international organizations in the field.
 Since 2005, CITES has been working in partnership with the International Tropical Timber Organization (ITTO) on a major joint programme to support the implementation of the Convention in countries that are members of CITES and ITTO.
-Some 4.5 million American dollars have been raised for this project which is focused on key timber species in Asia, Africa and Latin America.
-Furthermore, cooperation with the Forestry Department of FAO is expected to be formalized in the course of the year through the establishment of a Memorandum of Understanding between CITES and FAO.
+Some 4.5 million American dollars were raised for the Phase I of this project which is focused on key tree species in Asia, Africa and Latin America.
+Now the two Secretariats are working on a proposal for launching Phase II of this activity and continue building on the capacities built during the first five years.
+Furthermore, cooperation with the Forestry Department of FAO is expected to be formalized in the course of 2012 through the establishment of a Memorandum of Understanding between CITES and FAO.

-2011 is the year when the commitments made by CITES Parties in Doha in 2010 and CITES efforts to enhance cooperation with many institutions during 2010, such as the United Nations Environment Programme, the Global Environmental Facility, the Convention on Biological Diversity and the International Consortium to Combat Wildlife Crime, will start to come to fruition.
-The implementation of CITES activities will be reported on in April (Plants Committee meeting), July (Animals Committee) and August (Standing Committee), before it is reviewed by the Conference of the Parties to CITES at its 16th meeting in March 2013.
+2011 has been the year when the commitments made by CITES Parties in Doha in 2010 and CITES efforts to enhance cooperation with many institutions during 2010, such as the United Nations Environment Programme, the Global Environmental Facility, the Convention on Biological Diversity and the International Consortium to Combat Wildlife Crime, started to come to fruition.
+The implementation of CITES activities will be reported on in March 2012 (Animals and Plants Committees meeting) and, July 2012 (Standing Committee), before it is reviewed by the Conference of the Parties to CITES at its 16th meeting in March 2013.

-Throughout 2011, the CITES Secretariat will pay particular attention to the goals of the the International Year of Forests, and will be doing its best to further promote the important role of the Convention in achieving better forest management for the benefit of forest species and of the people who depend upon them.
+Throughout 2011, the CITES Secretariat has been paying particular attention to the goals of the International Year of Forests, and will keep doing its best to further promote the important role of the Convention in achieving better forest management for the benefit of forest species and of the people who depend upon them.